RareByteStream/RareByteStream/README.md

   Pronouns: he/him;
   Alias Names: Wade, Alex;
   Alias Surname: Willer;
-  My legal name is Enes, which is a turkish name because I was born in a turkish family.
+  My legal name is Enes.
 If we are discussing business or we are coworkers, you shall can use my legal name.
-  Otherwise you shall use either my github username or one of my aliases;
+Otherwise you shall use either my github username or one of my aliases.
+I use my legal name for legal and professional processes and interactions.;
   Languages: English (B2-C1), German (A1-A2), Turkish (B1-B2);